 This fantastic mop recipe that works well on beef and pretty much anything else.
 This mop has no sugar so you don't have to worry about it burning.
 The only heat might come from the kick of chili powder and hot sauce.

 06 of 07

 07 of 07

 This versatile sauce can be used for any recipe that calls for a basting sauce or mop.
-Try it with brisket, and also the next time you cook a pork roast, turkey or chicken on the grill.
+Don't save it for beef brisket only.
+Next time, try it with pork roast, turkey, or chicken on the grill.